michael-harvey/michael-harvey/README.md

 ### Hi there 👋

-I'm a front-end specialised developer React / Vue.
+I'm a front-end specialised developer.
 Currently residing in Wellington, New Zealand. 🌿

 📚 Currently learning:\
 graphql / node\